solliancenet/microsoft-postgresql-developer-guide/05_AI/05_05_Prompt_Engineering.md

 - For each part of the answer, ask the LLM to explain it more in depth.
 - If there are inconsistencies, discard the parts that are inconsistent.

-Repeat 2 and 3 until you have gone through all the parts and you are satisfied with the answer.
+Repeat 2 and 3 until all the parts are explained and a satisfying answer is provided.

 ### Temperature